 As cool as this sounds, early versions of the cyclic model had difficulty matching observations — which is a major deal when you're trying to do science and not just telling stories around the campfire.

 The main hurdle was agreeing with our observations of the cosmic microwave background, the fossil light leftover from when the universe was only 380,000 years old.
 While we can't see directly past that wall of light, if you start theoretically tinkering with the physics of the infant cosmos, you affect that afterglow light pattern.

 And so, it seemed that a cyclic universe was a neat but incorrect idea.

-But the ekpyrotic torch has been kept lit over the years, and a paper published in January to the arXiv database has explored the wrinkles in the mathematics and uncovered some previously missed opportunities.
+But the ekpyrotic torch has been kept lit over the years; and in a paper published in March 2020 in the journal Physical Review D, researchers explore the wrinkles in the mathematics and uncovered some previously missed opportunities.
 The physicists, Robert Brandenberger and Ziwei Wang of McGill University in Canada, found that in the moment of the "bounce," when our universe shrinks to an incredibly small point and returns to a Big Bang state, it's possible to line everything up to get the proper observationally tested result.

 In other words, the complicated (and, admittedly, poorly understood) physics of this critical epoch may indeed allow for a radically revised view of our time and place in the cosmos.

 But to fully test this model, we'll have to wait for a new generation of cosmology experiments, so let's wait to break out the ekpyrotic champagne.

 For a general overview of the Big Bang theory, check out "Your Place in the Universe" by Paul M. Sutter, which covers the history of the development of the theory alongside the history of the universe itself.
 The PBS Spacetime video series has a great video exploring the options for what may have caused the Big Bang.
 Another video, published by the Simons Foundation, features physicist Paul Steinhardt explaining the Big Bounce idea.